Edu-Silva95/Edu-Silva95/README.md

 I'm a **full-stack web developer** - focused on creating clean, responsive, and user-friendly web applications.

 I discovered my passion for coding after years of being curious about technology.
 I took the leap and graduated from the **Le Wagon bootcamp**, and I've been learning and building ever since!
+Currently doing some more courses and project that I will be mentioned here!

 Have a look at my projects!

 ---